I tested an AI (Artificial Intelligence) tool to help me write the previous six blog posts. This one is the final post in that AI Series.

 - YouWrite cannot be used in Private Mode.

-With all of that, it becomes more accurate as you “teach” (by typing in words, commands, ideas, and formatting preferences into YouWrite).
-Aside from that, remember that’s how AI tools work — the technology depends on data input (pssst: data isn’t tech, btw) and is not meant to replace people or jobs.
+It becomes more accurate as you “teach” (typing in words, commands, ideas, and formatting preferences into YouWrite).
+Aside from that, remember that’s how A.I. tools work — the technology depends on data input (pssst: data isn’t tech, by the way) and is not meant to replace people or jobs.
 Of course, some companies will fail to realize that and will most likely upend entire industries, but we can dive into that another time.

 What I liked

-First and foremost, despite my dislikes, and based only on this post’s perspective, it seems that YouWrite doesn’t need to improve those things since I’m really using it solely as an “idea generator.”
+First and foremost, despite my dislikes, and based only on this post’s perspective, YouWrite doesn’t need to improve those things since I’m using it solely as an idea generator.
 After all, humans have gotten this far as a society through creative thinking and problem-solving.

 Right, RIGHT?!